Skip to content

 gpu: 24GB

-Deploy with dstack apply, for example:
+Deploy with dstack apply:

 dstack apply -f service.dstack.yml